coleifer/peewee/docs/peewee/quickstart.rst

     >>> grandma = Person.select().where(Person.name == 'Grandma L.').get()

-We can also use the equivalent shorthand:
+We can also use the equivalent shorthand :py:meth:`Model.get`:

 .. code-block:: pycon